NS2CDT/NS2Plus/README.md

    - Fixed incorrect calculation of average team skill for the end game hive skill graph (Thanks to Glitch)
    - Removed link to player's observatory profile at scoreboard

-- 20/06/2019
-    - Removed server options to display numeric skill values directly at the scoreboard GUI
-    - Fixed that the team hive skill graph at the end game stats GUI wasn't tracking changes correctly
-    - Fixed that the commander visibility value of map cinematics and props wasn't applied properly.
-    - Fixed that player and structure damage values for each weapon weren't displayed at the end game stats GUI
-    - Added a console command to export available ns2plus options and their descriptions to a csv table

 Server settings
 ===============
 Server operators can adjust some features for NS2+ through the console (typing "sv_plus" in console), or change them in the NS2PlusServerSettings.json file located in the server config folder.